-At a meeting of the board of directors on December 5, 2002 convened to consider GTG Holdings' proposed purchase, Raymond James & Associates, Inc. delivered an oral presentation and written opinion to the board of directors to the effect that, as of such date and based on and subject to the matters set forth in the opinion and as described below, the consideration to be received by us pursuant to the asset purchase agreement, as the consideration existed on that date, was fair, from a financial point of view, to the holders of our company's common stock.
-In rendering its December 5, 2002 opinion, during the course of our negotiations, which were not then complete, Raymond James & Associates, Inc. assumed and considered the consideration to be received by us to include the cash consideration of \$11,000,000 plus approximately \$11,200,000 of liabilities to be assumed, subject to potential adjustments for purchase price adjustments and indemnity claims.
-Subsequently, however, GTG Holdings insisted on a change to the cash consideration.
+At a meeting of the board of directors on December 5, 2002, Raymond James & Associates, Inc. delivered an oral presentation and written opinion to the board of directors to the effect that, as of such date and based on and subject to the matters set forth in the opinion and as described below, the consideration to be received by us pursuant to the asset purchase agreement was fair, from a financial point of view, to the holders of our company's common stock.
+Raymond James & Associates, Inc. considered the consideration to be received by us to include the cash consideration of \$10,000,000 and the liabilities to be assumed, estimated to be between \$ and \$ as of the closing date.
+No limitations were imposed by the board of directors upon Raymond James & Associates, Inc. with respect to the investigations it made or procedures it followed in rendering its opinion.